 About Laser Dentistry

 Modern advances to dental technology have provided Laser Smile Studio in Denton, TX with an unparalleled opportunity to offer dental services in a minimally invasive, reduced pain manner.
 Our board-certified dentist, Dr. Todd McCracken, is certified and skilled in the art of Laser Dentistry.
 The use of lasers in dentistry is a relatively new concept.
 As such, very few dentists are qualified to offer this innovative service.
-Lasers can be used carefully and effectively treat a variety of common dental issues, such as gum disease, tooth decay and cold sores.
+Lasers can be used to carefully and effectively treat a variety of common dental issues, such as gum disease, tooth decay and cold sores.
 Although some patients may require traditional dental treatments for certain reasons, most patients are eligible for laser dentistry services.

 "This review only contains a rating"- B.A. / ZocDoc / Feb 21, 2017